News Stay on top of the latest news →

 During the summer season, Parc Jean-Drapeau visitors can use the river shuttle as a means of transportation, from the Vieux-Port de Montréal (Jacques-Cartier pier) and the city of Longueuil.

-Two STM shuttles provide a connection between the Jean-Drapeau subway station and various attractions.
+Three STM shuttles provide a connection between the Jean-Drapeau subway station and various attractions.

-Parc Jean-Drapeau is part of the Trans Canada Trail and the Route verte and is one of the few places where you can cross the Saint Lawrence River on your bike.
+The Parc is one of the few places where you can cross the Saint Lawrence River on your bike: simply take the bike paths of the Jacques Cartier Bridge, the Concorde Bridge or the Bike link.

 People can enjoy many of the cycling paths to get to or pass through the Parc Jean-Drapeau, either running or walking.